duc-anh-2002/duc-anh-2002.github.io/_pages/about.md

 I'm an **AI Research Resident** at **Qualcomm AI Research** (formerly VinAI Research), where I have the great chances to work under the guidance of [Dr. Toan Tran](https://scholar.google.com.vn/citations?user=PnwSuNMAAAAJ&hl=vi) and [Prof. Tan Nguyen](https://tanmnguyen89.github.io/).

-(A little tip: you can switch between dark & light mode by clicking the button on the right of the CV tab!)
+(💡 You can switch between dark & light mode by clicking the button on the right of the CV tab!)

 ## Research Interest